Skip to content

 Moving averages are plotted on a price chart and the short term oscillations are smoothed so that one can see the main trend without being distracted by the small, erratic movements.

-What’s the most important thing we look for?
+What’s the most important thing about moving averages?

 A rising moving average signals a bullish trend, while a falling moving average signals a bearish trend.